Allen Dulles: World War II and OSS career

 on 12 November 1942.
 He rented an apartment at Herrengasse 23 for the duration of the war.
 As Swiss Director of the OSS, Dulles gathered intelligence about German plans and activities, and established wide contacts with German émigrés and resistance figures, including anti-Nazi intelligence officers.
 He was assisted by Gero von Schulze-Gaevernitz, a German emigrant.
 Dulles also received valuable information from German diplomat Fritz Kolbe, whom he described as the best spy of the war.
 Kolbe supplied secret documents about active German spies and plans for the Messerschmitt Me 262 jet fighter.
+Dulles' activities resulted in tension with MI6, who had been building up extensive operations in Switzerland since 1939.
+They warned their station head, Frederick 'Fanny' Vanden Heuvel, that Dulles would "lend himself easily to any striking proposal which looks like notoriety".
+Vanden Heuvel agreed that Dulles was "out for himself", but became a personal friend.